-I’m not a gear fucker…. to me, its really more about the light.
-I will shoot on point and shoots, or iphones if its whats in my hands.
-Typically though I would say either a Canon 5d (mark2-4) and a Sigma 24-70mm 2.8 lens or my baby the Sony A7r (mark 1 or 2) and the sony 24-70mm 2.8 G master lens.
+I’m not a gear fucker…. to me, it’s really more about the light.
+I will shoot on point and shoots, or iPhones if its whats in my hands.
+Typically though I would say either a Canon 5d (mark2-4) and a Sigma 24-70mm 2.8 lenses or my baby the Sony A7r (mark 1 or 2) and the Sony 24-70mm 2.8 G master lens.

-What was your very first camera?
+What was your first camera?
 How has your workflow changed from when you first started shooting?

-What is one of your favorite photographs and why?
+What is one of your favorite photographs you shot and why?

 My best friends Angela Mazzanti and Malachi took some travel trips just going around booking and shooting.
 From Orange County to San Diego through Arizona up to San Fransisco.
 We have just always had one another helping and assisting.
 When we would have an idea or see something and just jump out and do it!
 We had no boundaries really.
 If we wanted to try something we just went and did it.
 That feeling is priceless in growth not to mention portfolio wise as we shoot thousands of photos on these trips.